Mohit Daga: Early life and education

-Acting career
+Career

 Influenced by his aunt Nilmani Desai Mohit Daga joined a modelling workshop in Pune.
 Thereafter he came to Mumbai in 2002 to join an acting workshop and got a small role in a serial named Kammal.
 With the dream of making a mark in the silver screen, Mohit joined Zee Cinestarts Ki Khoj a reality show in 2004 and finished as finalist there.

 After Zee Cinestarts Ki Khoj, Mohit tried his luck in films for few years but destiny had some other plan for him.
 He found fame with Akbar Birbal Remixed, India's first show for the web and mobile produced by Rajshree Media in 2007.
 There after he has appeared in many television shows like Love Story (2007), Left Right Left (2008), Bhaskar Bharti (2009), Aise Karo Naa Vidaa (2010), Bairi Piya (2010) and Ek Mutthi Aasmaan (2013/14).
 He appeared in Aapke Aa Jane Se (2018) on Zee TV.
 He also acted in web series Faceless in 2019 on Jio Cinema.
 He is currently seen in Shashi Sumeet Production's Tera Yaar Hoon Main since December 2020.